 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is compassion.

-I was inspired to write about compassion because recently one of my managers expressed her view that “too much compassion is paternalistic”.
-I already have no respect for her or her opinions, but I thought I’d take a closer look at why that statement is so completely messed up.
+I was inspired to write about this after my manager expressed her view that “too much compassion is paternalistic”.
+She’s useless, but I thought I’d take a look at why that statement is so messed up.

 Google defines compassion as “sympathetic pity and concern for the sufferings or misfortunes of others.”
 I’m not satisfied with that definition, so on to the Merriam-Webster dictionary: “sympathetic consciousness of others’ distress together with a desire to alleviate it.”
 Ok, getting warmer.